 On beautifully grained oak I have painted the hog Gullinbursti.
 As legend has it, owned by the Norse god Freyr, this hog would pull his chariot, its path illuminated by his golden bristles!
 Recreated here with gold leaf!
 Sold

 From Norse legend, Andvari was a dwarf who was tricked out of his gold by the infamous trickster Loki.
 When reunited with his gold, he hid it in the deep dark earth...
-Currently for sale with the John Leach Gallery, Somerset
+Sold

 In Norse mythology, Hati Hróðvitnisson is a wolf that, according to Snorri Sturluson's Prose Edda, chases Máni, the moon, across the night sky.
 48x36cm framed size

 Named after the roosters the sit in the tree of life 'Yggdrasil'.
 These pheasants are prepared to battle to see who will rule the roost!
-105x42cm framed
+105x42cm framed.
+Sold

 The birds of Rhiannon are 3 magical birds whose song can 'wake the dead and lull the living to sleep'.
 Here is my take on one of them!